Keyboard shortcuts

 • Provide the password hashed with argon2id

-# initial admin password instead of generating a random
+# admin password instead of generating a random password.

-# If set, this will take the argon2id hashed password
+# If set, this will take the Argon2ID hashed password during the

-# during the initialization of an empty production database.
+# initialization of an empty production database.
+If both

 API Key